 Ted Dunning demystifies modern tensor-based computation systems by showing how they really just implement incredibly simple operations and allow us to express these operations very concisely.
 While tensor-based systems are often used for developing deep neural networks, Ted shows how they can be used for a number of other computations as well, sometimes in surprising ways—offering examples using TensorFlow that illustrate this simplicity and sophistication.

-Ted Dunning is chief applications architect at MapR Technologies.
-He’s also a board member for the Apache Software Foundation, a PMC member and committer of the Apache Mahout, Apache Zookeeper, and Apache Drill projects, and a mentor for various incubator projects.
-Ted contributed to clustering, classification, and matrix decomposition algorithms in Mahout and to the new Mahout Math library.
-He also designed the t-digest algorithm used in several open source projects and by a variety of companies.
+Ted Dunning is the chief technology officer at MapR, an HPE company.
+He’s also a board member for the Apache Software Foundation; a PMC member; and committer on a number of projects.
+Ted has years of experience with machine learning and other big data solutions across a range of sectors.
+He’s contributed to clustering, classification, and matrix decomposition algorithms in Mahout and to the new Mahout Math library and designed the t-digest algorithm used in several open source projects and by a variety of companies.
 Previously, Ted was chief architect behind the MusicMatch (now Yahoo Music) and Veoh recommendation systems and built fraud-detection systems for ID Analytics (LifeLock).
-Ted has coauthored a number of books on big data topics, including several published by O’Reilly related to machine learning, and has 24 issued patents to date.
+Ted has coauthored a number of books on big data topics, including several published by O’Reilly related to machine learning, and has 24 issued patents to date plus a dozen pending.
 He holds a PhD in computing science from the University of Sheffield.
-He is on Twitter as @ted_dunning.
+When he’s not doing data science, he plays guitar and mandolin.
+He also bought the beer at the first Hadoop user group meeting.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com